 Saving Money At City Hall

-Zach Jeffries has concrete ideas about how to save money at City Hall and keep more money in your pocket.
-Zach has voted against funding the rebuilding of the Traffic Bridge downtown and voted to shrink the budget for new central library.
+Zach Jeffries has concrete ideas to save money at City Hall and keep more money in your pocket.
+Zach knows how to say no. He has voted against funding the rebuilding of the Traffic Bridge downtown and voted against borrowing money for a new central library.
 If re-elected, Zach will:

-- Push for new Cut Red Tape programs at City Hall.
-Progress has been made but there is more to do
+- Push for new Cut Red Tape programs at City Hall modeled on the work of other cities to save you money

 - Ensure that we do not raise taxes to fix the deficit caused by the pandemic.
-Cutting discretionary spending and a new hiring freeze make more sense than tax increases
+Spending freezes and changing projects make more sense than tax increases

 - Work towards programs to avoid spending tens of millions of dollars on a new landfill